Explore beautiful nature in Carlow

 Blackstairs Eco Trails

 Blow off those cobwebs on the Clogrennan Wood Loop Walk, on Carlow’s border.
-A serene, gently sloping trail that covers 4km of forest roads, you’re rewarded with magnificent views of nearby Carlow Town and the River Barrow.
-Discover a huge variety of trees in the old wood, as you walk, with beech, spruce, larch and oak most common.
+A serene, gently sloping trail that covers 4km of forest roads, you’re rewarded with lovely views of nearby Carlow town and the River Barrow.
+Discover a huge variety of trees in the old wood as you walk, with beech, spruce, larch and oak being the most common.
 You won’t have to look too hard to spot the abundance of bluebells, ferns and even wild garlic.

 Enjoy a drink in Carlow